beginning of content

 What if I use other drugs or alcohol together with GHB?

-It is dangerous to take GHB along with other things that slow the central nervous system, such as:
+It’s dangerous to take GHB along with other things that slow the central nervous system.
+This includes alcohol and some prescription medicines.

 Can I become dependent on GHB?

 Regular users of GHB can develop a tolerance to the drug very quickly.
-This means they need more of the drug to get the same effects.
+This means you need more of the drug to get the same effects.

-People who suddenly stop GHB after taking it at high doses long-term can have serious complications, such as:
+People who suddenly stop GHB after using high doses long-term can have serious complications, such as:

 How can I stop using GHB?

-Getting off GHB can be difficult.
-Speak to your doctor first.
-They can provide options, which can include:
+Getting off GHB can be hard.
+Speak to your doctor first — they can provide options for safely getting off GHB, such as:

 Resources and support

-You can find support and more information about GHB through the:
+You can get support and more information about GHB from these organisations:

 Check your symptoms Find a health service